Where possible, a PDF version of press releases will be made available via awith this symbol next to it.

 Details of the date/time/venue for the conference and other logistical arrangements will be announced in due course.

-8th January 2013: With the announcement of the results of the tests on the Greyfriars skeleton only weeks away it is a timely opportunity to focus on Richard III's achievements during his short reign of twenty-six months.
+8th January 2013: With the announcement of the results of the tests on the Greyfriars skeleton only weeks away it is a timely opportunity to focus on Richard III's during his short reign of twenty-six months.

 27th December 2012: A facial reconstruction is currently in progress aimed at revealing what may be the features of King Richard III.
 In August 2012, the search for King Richard's grave, led by the University of Leicester in association with Leicester City Council and the Richard III Society, excited world attention.